Anthony Reid

-Robert Anthony Maxwell Reid is a British racing driver, born on 17 May 1957 in Glasgow, Scotland.
+Robert Anthony Maxwell Reid (born 17 May 1957) is a British racing driver, originally from Glasgow, Scotland.
 He was educated at Loretto School in Edinburgh.
 He lives in England.

 Formula cars

-He spent many years in Formula Three and other junior single-seater championships, winning the Japanese Formula Three Championship in 1992 and winning Japanese GT championship races, but his success has mostly been with a roof over his head, firstly in sportscars and later in Touring car racing.
+Reid spent many years in Formula Three and other junior single-seater championships, winning the Japanese Formula Three Championship in 1992 and winning Japanese GT championship races, but his success has mostly been with a roof over his head, firstly in sportscars and later in Touring car racing.

-He received an offer to join the Jordan F1 Team in 1991, but was unable to raise the required £2.5 million sponsorship money after his sponsor, a Japanese property company, went under due to an economic downturn in Japan.
+Reid received an offer to join the Jordan F1 Team in 1991, but was unable to raise the required £2.5 million sponsorship money after his sponsor, a Japanese property company, went under due to an economic downturn in Japan.
 The Jordan F1 team instead signed Bertrand Gachot, who in turn after being sentenced to six months in prison was replaced with Michael Schumacher.
 He still keeps the letter of acceptance in a frame on his wall in his toilet.